oasisfeng/island/README.md

 The limitations in "God mode":

-- Google Play Store is currently not working as expected, apps could not be installed inside.
+- Google Play Store is currently not fully working as expected, paid apps and apps with IAP could not be installed via Google Play Store.
 (We are investigating this issue)

 - App Backup (Cloud backup for app data by Google Play services) will stop working.